 Line 200 - How were the observed proportions of stand-replacing areas calculated, then compared to predicted?
 Unclear.

-We added “(using eq.
-1) after “fitted”.
+We added added a sentence to more clearly describe the SDC estimation process (L181-183).

 Line 209 - Why are large burned patches expected to burn at high intensity in subsequent fires?
 What is the ecological reasoning for this?